lloydshark/aws-clojurescript-lambda/README.md

 # aws-clojurescript-lambda

-An example project of clojurescript on aws lambda (nodejs) that demonstrates some common base requirements.
+An example project of clojurescript on aws lambda (nodejs) that demonstrates common requirements.

 Specifically:

-- How to build a package for running on aws lambda (using lein-cljsbuild & lein-npm).
+- How to build a package for running on aws lambda (using lein-cljsbuild & npm).
-- How to setup a figwheel-main repl in Cursive for interactive repl development.
+- How to setup a nodejs repl in Cursive for interactive repl development.
 - How to use the raw AWS Javascript (aws-sdk) APIs.
-- How to use core.async to handle the responses from the AWS sdk.
+- How to use core.async to handle the responses from the AWS sdk (including exception handling).
 - How to use cljs.test for writing tests (and ensure your build fails if a test fails).
 - How to access AWS Environment Properties (including KMS encrypted ones).
 - How to write and use clojurescript macros.